yehia67/documentation/node-software/0.1/chronicle/how-to-guides/get-started.md

 To complete this guide, you need the following:

-- Independent running Scylla cluster using [ScyllaDB](https://docs.scylladb.com/getting-started/) version 3.0.6 or later
+- Scylla cluster that uses [ScyllaDB](https://docs.scylladb.com/getting-started/) version 3.0.6 or later

 - [Elixir](https://elixir-lang.org/install.html) version 1.8.1 or later